m-reza-rahman/weblogic-kubernetes-operator/documentation/site/content/managing-domains/domain-on-pv/jrf-domain.md

 When a JRF domain is created, an OPSS wallet is stored in the file system where the domain home resides.
 This specific wallet key can be exported and used to create a new domain.
 There is no way to reuse the original RCU schema without this specific wallet key.
-Therefore, for disaster recovery, **you should back up this encryption key**.
+Therefore, for disaster recovery, **you should back up this OPSS wallet**.

 After the operator creates the JRF domain, it stores the OPSS wallet in a ConfigMap.
 See [Download and save the OPSS wallet](#download-opss-wallet-and-store-in-a-kubernetes-secret).